UWCS/parnassius/README.md

 If installing the top-level dependencies does not work, try installing the pinned dependencies.

+If you cannot install `psycopg2`, try replacing it in the requirements file with `psycopg2-binary`, which is pre-compiled.

 ### Environment Setup

 1. Create a new virtual environment.